moderntribe/square-one/docs/concepts/components.md

 ## HTML Templates

-Our Button component's directory will contain a PHP file named `button.twig`.
+Our Button component's directory will contain a PHP file named `button.php`.
 It will look like:

 ```php
 <?php